Overview of Mortgage Loan Programs

 - While your actual mortgage payment will not change, your total monthly payment can occasionally increase based on changes to your taxes and insurance.
 In many cases you can choose to pay these costs as part of your monthly payment through an escrow account.

-Thank you for your service!
-The Veterans (VA) loan programs are designed to provide access to home financing for active military personnel and U.S. veterans.
-VA home loans are guaranteed by the U.S. Department of Veterans Affairs.
+Alaska USA Mortgage Company continues that tradition by providing an assortment of loan programs that are specifically designed to provide access to home financing for active military personnel and U.S. veterans.
+VA home loans are guaranteed by the U.S. Department of Veterans Affairs, and offer a number of benefits.

 - No down payment